 The Licensee shall maintain records of all Waste backhauled and records of confirmation of proper disposal of backhauled Waste.
 These records shall be made available to an Inspector upon request.

-The Licensee shall submit to the Board for approval in writing, at least sixty (60) days prior to planned implementation, any changes that are contemplated to the geochemical confirmatory sampling and testing program or the criteria for using non-mineralized Waste Rock for construction including a description of and justification for the change.
+The Licensee shall submit to the Board for approval in writing, at least sixty (60) days prior to planned implementation, any changes that are contemplated to the geochemical confirmatory sampling and testing program or the criteria for using non-mineralized Waste Rock for Construction including a description of and justification for the change.

-The Licensee shall identify and tag any potentially acid generating rock identified through the Hope Bay Project Quarry Management and Monitoring Plan for removal to the Temporary Waste Rock Pad, for ultimate disposal underground.
+The Licensee shall identify and tag any potentially acid generating rock identified through the Quarry Management and Monitoring Plan for removal to a Temporary Waste Rock Pad, for ultimate disposal underground, unless otherwise approved by the Board in writing.